 Police Service Area 3

 Safety is certainly a priority in Wash West.
-We encourage everyone to attend our PSA 3 (Police Service Area) meetings held at 6:30pm, the second Tuesday of every month prior to our regular board meetings.
-The meetings are held in conjunction with the civic’s Public Safety Committee staff at the Jefferson Alumni Hall, 1029 Locust St., Room 139.
+We encourage everyone to attend our PSA 3 (Police Service Area) meetings held at 6:00pm, the second Tuesday of every month prior to our regular board meetings.
+The meetings are held in the Zubrow Auditorium of Pennsylvania Hospital at 8th & Spruce.

 A representative of the 6th District Police Department will be on hand to discuss crime, recent arrests and address any of your concerns.
 Please come out and make your voice heard about any unwanted activity in your neighborhood.

-Have a question or comment for Lt.
-Rice?
-He encourages email contact at email@example.com
+Have a question or comment for the 6th district?
+They encourage email contact at email@example.com

 YOUR security cameras can help fight crime!

 The Philadelphia Police Department is encouraging residents and business owners to join an innovative crime prevention and investigation program, the SafeCam Network.
 With SafeCam, homeowners and businesses can register their private security cameras with the Philadelphia Police Department.
 This allows the police to quickly locate and request video footage that could assist with criminal investigations.

 Registration is easy, confidential, and only takes about 10 minutes.
 Simply log on to safecam.phillypolice.com and provide basic information and where the cameras are located.
 A member of the Police Department will contact you to verify your registration.
 Once you are registered, the police will only contact you if there is a criminal incident in the vicinity and they need to request your video footage.
 You can delete your registration at any time.

 For more information, or to register, visit safecam.phillypolice.com.